casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

-# Music Generation with Artificial Intelligence - *An application of LSTM Recurrent Neural Networks for creative domain specific sequence generation*
+# Music Generation with Artificial Intelligence - *An application of LSTM Recurrent Neural Networks to creative sequence generation*

-## ST449 Research Project Report:
+## ST449 Research Project Report

-### Project Criteria:

-Individual project on a topic falling in the scope of the course
-• Focus on methodological aspects, principles, and implementation

-Allowing for
-• Accounting for individual preferences
-• Allowing to explore a given topic in more depth
-• Allowing to gain hands-on experience in coding a solution

-Selected:
-• Implement and evaluate a neural network for a sequence modelling task

-**refer to specific code modules, show implementation understanding**

 # Introduction and Research Question